What are the least educated counties in New York? - NewsBreak

 What are the least educated counties in New York?

 ( STACKER )- The value of traditional education can vary widely across the country.
 While a college degree has long been viewed as a critical step toward the American dream, growing costs have led many students to reconsider the return-on-investment of higher education.
-Meanwhile, local economies and individual circumstances can push others toward learning a trade or entering the workforce early.NYC makes changes to high school admissions process
+Meanwhile, local economies and individual circumstances can push others toward learning a trade or entering the workforce early.School COVID stats down, objection to mask use up

 These considerations aside, national statistics show a clear difference in earnings as they relate to educational attainment, as college graduates typically earn 65% more than those with only a high school degree.

 To help understand areas with the lowest educational attainment, Stacker compiled a list of the least educated counties in New York using data from the U.S. Census Bureau .
 Counties are ranked by the lowest percent of the population 25 years and over that has a Bachelor’s degree or higher.
-Ties are broken by the highest percent with less than high school diploma.NYC to open new school for students with dyslexia, Banks says
+Ties are broken by the highest percent with less than high school diploma.Heatly High teen arrested after an alleged attack

 Keep read on for a look at the least-educated counties in New York .